Commission votes to end lawmakers’ special pension perk

 BOISE, Idaho (AP) — An Idaho citizens commission voted to close a loophole through which longtime state lawmakers who work briefly in high-paying state jobs at the end of their careers get full lifetime pensions as if they’d been full-time state employees all along.

-The Idaho Press-Tribune reports the vote came Thursday.
-Commission chairman Reed Larsen noted that two years ago, he said the retirement perk — which lawmakers enacted as a special exemption only for themselves in 1990 — “didn’t pass the smell test.”
+Pocatello attorney and Commission chairman Reed Larsen noted that two years ago he said the retirement perk that lawmakers enacted as a special exemption only for themselves in 1990 “didn’t pass the smell test.”

+“I really think this is something that we need to resolve,” he said.

 Most Read Nation & World Stories